annahthepooh/Data-Driven-Customer-Insights---Marketing-Strategy/README.md

 4. Identify customer experience problems using delivery and review data.
 5. Identify sellers with opportunities with customer retention.
 6. Translate analytical findings into practical marketing strategies.
-7. Build an interactive Power BI dashboard for business decision making.
+7. Build an interactive Power BI dashboard to communicate the findings.

 ## Dataset